-The following Management's Discussion and Analysis ("MD&A") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company, should be read in conjunction with the unaudited condensed interim consolidated financial statements including the notes thereto for the ninemonths ended September 30, 2017 and 2016 and the audited financial statements including the notes thereto for the years ended December 31, 2016 and 2015 (collectively, the "Financial Statements").

-The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS").
-Abacus' accounting policies are described in Note 3 of the Financial Statements.
-These Financial Statements, together with this MD&A dated November 24, 2017 (the "Report Date"), are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to potential future performance.
-All dollar amounts are in Canadian dollars unless otherwise noted.
+This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the year ended December 31, 2017 has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 30, 2018 (the "Report Date").
+The Report should be read in conjunction with the consolidated financial statements including the notes thereto for the years ended December 31, 2017 and 2016 (the "Financial Statements").
+The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS"), and Abacus' accounting policies are described in Note 3 of the Financial Statements.
+All dollar amounts in the Report are in Canadian dollars unless otherwise noted.